UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 4.5/5 Stars £1 Yes No

 Account type: Trading 212 offers an easy-access cash ISA, meaning you can withdraw your money or transfer your account at any time.
-The ISA is also flexible—if you withdraw money and put it back in during the same tax year this won’t reduce your overall allowance.
+The ISA is also flexible — meaning that if you withdraw money and put it back in during the same tax year then your overall allowance won't be reduced.

 If you are saving for the long-term, then Trading 212’s stocks and shares ISA may be a better fit for you.
-Trading 212’s stocks and shares ISA pays 5.1% interest on any uninvested cash, so you can still earn interest on money not invested in the stock market.
+Trading 212’s stocks and shares ISA also pays 4.9% interest on any uninvested cash, so you can still earn interest on money not currently invested in the stock market.
 Explore more about its other offerings by reading my full review of Trading 212.

 Plum logoPlum